ipdk-io/networking-recipe/docs/guides/es2k/installing-acc-sdk.md

-# Installing the AARCH64 SDK
+# Installing the ACC SDK

 ## Overview